Racing Saloon

 The battery is fine so I started to trace the power supply.
 First stop the back of the alternator then across the bulkhead to the starter solenoid.
 Then I picked up the power feed to the ignition switch and the push connector just before the bulkhead was taped up with very old crispy electrical tape.
 It suggested the connector had been an issue.

-On taking it apart it was burnt: When connected you could restore power to the ignition and starter by wiggling it.
+When connected you could restore power to the ignition and starter by wiggling it.

-Re-made the joint with a new connector and all is well.
 Just driven the car home and going out in it now with my son.

 Brgds